motiong-io/rag-system/assets/markdown_files/113ab3c7dd7590bb650acbd1cdeb3caa.md

 The prominence of Christmas Day increased gradually after Charlemagne was crowned Emperor on Christmas Day in 800\.
 King Edmund the Martyr was anointed on Christmas in 855 and King William I of England was crowned on Christmas Day 1066\.

 By the High Middle Ages, the holiday had become so prominent that chroniclers routinely noted where various magnates celebrated Christmas.
 King Richard II of England hosted a Christmas feast in 1377 at which 28 oxen and 300 sheep were eaten.
 The Yule boar was a common feature of medieval Christmas feasts.
 Caroling also became popular, and was originally performed by a group of dancers who sang.
 The group was composed of a lead singer and a ring of dancers that provided the chorus.
 Various writers of the time condemned caroling as lewd, indicating that the unruly traditions of Saturnalia and Yule may have continued in this form.
 "Misrule"—drunkenness, promiscuity, gambling—was also an important aspect of the festival.
-In England, gifts were exchanged on New Year's Day, and there was special Christmas ale.
+In England, gifts were exchanged on New Year's Day (a custom at the royal court), and there was special Christmas ale.

 Christmas during the Middle Ages was a public festival that incorporated ivy, holly, and other evergreens.
 Christmas gift-giving during the Middle Ages was usually between people with legal relationships, such as tenant and landlord.
 The annual indulgence in eating, dancing, singing, sporting, and card playing escalated in England, and by the 17th century the Christmas season featured lavish dinners, elaborate masques, and pageants.
 In 1607, King James I insisted that a play be acted on Christmas night and that the court indulge in games.
 It was during the Reformation in 16th–17th-century Europe that many Protestants changed the gift bringer to the Christ Child or *Christkindl*, and the date of giving gifts changed from December 6 to Christmas Eve.